openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 In a **native function** (see :ref:`Native Functions`), the body is omitted.

-If a function is declared as **generic** (see :ref:`Generics`), then type parameters must be  specified.
+If a function is declared as **generic** (see :ref:`Generics`), then its type parameters must be specified.

-Native functions are described in the experimental section (see :ref:`Native Functions`).
+Native functions are described in the chapter Experimental Features (see :ref:`Native Functions`).

-Functions must be declared on the top-level (see :ref:`Top-Level Statements`).
+Functions must be declared on the top level (see :ref:`Top-Level Statements`).

 Function expressions must be used to define lambdas (see :ref:`Lambda Expressions`).